BuongiornoTexas/rsrtools/README.rst

 This package provides:

+- A command line tool for reading song lists created by rs-manager and writing these song lists into a Rocksmith profile.
+The work flow for this process is described below.

 - A command line tool for creating Rocksmith song lists from a series of filters, and writing the resulting song lists into a Rocksmith profile.
 The command line work flow is described below.

 - A set of routines that can be used to implement a GUI version of the command line tools (I have not implemented a GUI, as the command line is sufficient for my requirements - see the section on `Alternatives`_ for more GUI oriented solutions).